 We will explore much of the details elsewhere on sustainably FED but the call to action that happened in 1992 at the Rio Convention is just as important today, more so if anything.
-There are more people and less resource than there were 25 years ago.
+There are more people and fewer resources than there were 25 years ago.

-There were 2,296 million people alive at the time of WW2
+There were 2.296 billion people alive at the time of WW2

 What this means

-We are grateful to Guido Schmidt-Traub, Michael Obersteiner and Aline Mosnier for this framework and have borrowed heavily from it to help us structure sustainably FED.
+We are grateful to Guido Schmidt-Traub, Michael Obersteiner and Aline Mosnier for this framework and have borrowed heavily from it to help us structure the sustainably FED solutions.

 Their topic areas are a neat summary of some of our own thinking on environmental issues, population, and resource use.